carpentries-incubator/julia-novice/_episodes/03-types.md

 Here `::Float64` is a type specification, indicating that this variable should be a 64-bit floating point number.
 If Melissa hadn't specified the type, the variables would have the type `Any` by default.

-In julia every type can have only one supertype, so lets check how many types are between `Float64` and `Any`
+In Julia every type can have only one supertype, so lets check how many types are between `Float64` and `Any`

 ~~~
 julia> supertype(Float64)